theupdateframework/python-tuf/tuf/README.md

 # Generate and write the first of two root keys for the repository.
 # The following function creates an RSA key pair, where the private key is saved to
 # “path/to/root_key” and the public key to “path/to/root_key.pub”.
-generate_and_write_rsa_keypair("path/to/root_key",bits=2048,password="password")
+generate_and_write_rsa_keypair("path/to/root_key", bits=2048, password="password")

-#if thhe key length is unspecified, it defaults to 3072 bits.
-A length of then
+# If the key length is unspecified, it defaults to 3072 bits.
+A length of less
-#than 2048 bits prints an error mesage.
+# than 2048 bits prints an error mesage.
 A password may be supplied as an
-#argument, otherwise a user prompt is presented
+# argument, otherwise a user prompt is presented.
 generate_and_write_rsa_keypair("path/to/root_key2")
 Enter a password for the RSA key:
 Confirm: